agateblue/lifter/docs/overview.rst

 Adapters
 ********

-Because we don't want to deal with raw data such as SQL or JSON Responses, adapters are reponsible for converting data returned by our refined stores to actual model instances.
+Because we don't want to deal with raw data such as SQL or JSON Responses, adapters are responsible for converting data returned by our refined stores to actual model instances.

 Managers